 Important Remarks on the Interpretation of Treaties

-(5.)
-Curiously, it is often heard from Chinese or Taiwanese researchers that "The Chinese were in Taiwan when the treaty came into effect, so of course Taiwan belongs to us," or "Since no receiving country was specified in the SFPT, of course the sovereignty of Taiwan is distributed among the local Taiwanese populace" or "Since no receiving country was specified in the SFPT, of course the sovereignty of Taiwan reverts to China."
-Note: Richard W. Hartzell has lived in Taiwan for nearly thirty years, and has seen these types of mutually contradictory rationale reported in the local Taiwanese media for decades.
+(5) Curiously, it is often heard from Chinese or Taiwanese researchers that "The Chinese were in Taiwan when the treaty came into effect, so of course Taiwan belongs to us," or "Since no receiving country was specified in the SFPT, of course the sovereignty of Taiwan is distributed among the local Taiwanese populace" or "Since no receiving country was specified in the SFPT, of course the sovereignty of Taiwan reverts to China."
+Note: The author has lived in Taiwan over three decades, and has seen these types of mutually contradictory rationale continually reported in the local Taiwanese media.

 After lengthy research, no precedents in the post-Napoleonic world have been found which would give credence to any contentions that sovereignty can be transferred according to such rationale.

 -- excerpted from the Harvard Asia Quarterly, Fall 2004 edition